bholben/Naming-Conventions/README.md

 ==================

 ##Lingo & Usage
-Naming conventions commonly used in programming and notes about how I use them
+This is a brief summary of programming naming conventions and notes about how I use them.

 ###snake_case
 * lower_snake_case -- filenames, Python variable / function names